Creamy vegan butternut squash soup with coconut milk is the perfect fall meal. Flavorful with few ingredients and super easy to make!

 Fall flavors are some of my favorite.
 Especially pairing things you wouldn’t normally think of like butternut squash with coconut milk and rich warm flavors like smoked paprika.
 I can eat that sweet and savory combo like candy right off the pan!

 Butternut Squash Soup

 One of the best ways to incorporate fall ingredients into a meal is making them into soup.
-Soup is a favorite when it comes to making dinner because it’s an easy way to get veggies in.
+While we love my creamy butternut squash pasta, soup is a favorite when it comes to making dinner because it’s an easy way to get veggies in.
 Plus it’s simple to make.

 This vegan butternut squash soup has eight simple ingredients, two of which are salt and veggie broth.
 It’s a perfect meal to prep ahead because you can do the roasting the day before and then when you are ready for dinner just blend and heat.